On-Chip Detection of Electronuclear Transitions in the $^{155,157}$Gd Multilevel Spin System: Acknowledgments

-This work was performed at NHMFL at the Florida State University and supported by the National Science Foundation through NSF/DMR-1644779 and the State of Florida.
+This work was performed at NHMFL at the Florida State University and supported by the National Science Foundation through Grant No. NSF/DMR-1644779 and the State of Florida.
 We acknowledge discussions with Dr. Petru Andrei (FSU) and we thank Dr. A.M.
 Tkachuk for providing the sample.
-SB acknowledges support from the CNRS research infrastructure RENARD (award number IR-RPE CNRS 3443).
-LC acknowledges partial support by the Frontier Science Key Programs and the Young Investigator program of the CAS (QYZDY-SSW-JSC033 and 2016217) and the National Natural Science Foundation of China (62071458 and 11827805).
+S.B. acknowledges support from the CNRS research infrastructure RENARD (award number IR-RPE CNRS 3443).
+L.C. acknowledges partial support by the Frontier Science Key Programs and the Young Investigator Program of the CAS (Grants No. QYZDY-SSW-JSC033 and No. 2016217) and the National Natural Science Foundation of China (Grants No. 62071458 and No. 11827805).